Teen Titans: Earth One: Volume One

 At the beach, the children reveal that they've been seeing visions and have been searching for familiar spots.
 They come to accept that their parents are involved somehow.
 Joey tells the rest that he has not received any powers.
 Slade appears in uniform as Deathstroke engaging the children in a fight.
 During the struggle, he tells them the people they call their parents are not really related to them.
-Somewhere else, the other parents are revealed to be part of STAR Labs.
+Somewhere else, the other parents are revealed to be part of S.T.A.R.
+Labs.
 They keep the alien baby, now all grown up, captive.
 They try to keep her heavily sedated, but she manages to contact Raven, prompting her to transport her astral self to the fight.
 The alien strikes Deathstroke in the right eye and ends the battle before returning home.
 Elinore's higher-ups threaten to kill the alien if she cannot control her in an hour.
-Even though she tells them that "Starfire" is too important to terminate, she is told that "Blackfire" project is still ongoing.
+Even though she tells them that "Starfire" is too important to terminate, she is told that the "Blackfire" project is still ongoing.

-The children locate the STAR Labs facility underneath a nearby lighthouse and begin to hear Starfire's voice.
+The children locate the S.T.A.R.
+Labs facility underneath a nearby lighthouse and begin to hear Starfire's voice.
 Within a room with the name "Titans Project" on its door, they find incubators specifically made for them and a sea creature-like boy surrounded by turtles in a tank.
 They also encounter Elinore surrounded by men dressed like Deathstroke.
 Elinore tries to reason with the children with the men subduing anyone who tries to use their abilities.
 She tells them that their abilities came from elements from Starfire and the ship that brought her to Earth.
 After Gar finds out his father is dead, he lashes out at Elinore and a fight ensues.
 Joey, calling himself Jericho, sides with Elinore and uses his body-jumping capabilities.
-Deathstroke tries to intervene and the struggle ends with Jericho's throat accidentally slit by his father.
-As a means of saving his life, Jericho jumps into his father's body.
+Deathstroke tries to intervene and accidentally slits Jericho's throat.
+As a means of saving his life, Jericho possesses his father's body.

 The children find Starfire and release her from her cell.
-Enraged, Starfire kills Elinore and leaves, telling them that they're not who she's looking for.
+Enraged, Starfire kills Elinore and leaves, telling them that they are not who she is looking for.
 Distraught, Vic, Gar, and Tara worry about their futures.
 Rita suggests they head to Utah, where another facility and the head of the entire project, a man named Caulder is located.
-She also suggest that they should bring the sea-creature boy, named Tempest.
-The children leave STAR Labs and disappear.
+She also suggests that they should bring the sea-creature boy, named Tempest.
+The children leave S.T.A.R.
+Labs and disappear.
 Four days after the incident, Raven appears worried about not having dreams of the group.
 She enters a cave and finds Starfire asking for help.